The Dry Salvages: Poem

 The poem is described as a poem of water and hope.
-It begins with images of the sea, water, and of Eliot's past; this water later becomes a metaphor for life and how humans act.
-This transitions into an image of a ringing bell and a discussion on time and prayer.
-Images of men drowning dominate the section before leading into how science and ideas on evolution separate mankind from properly understanding the past.
-This ends with Krishna stating that the divine will, and not future benefits or rewards, matters.
-The fourth section is a prayer to the Virgin Mary for fishermen, sailors, and the drowned.
+It begins with images of rivers and the sea, of water, and of Eliot's past; this water later becomes a metaphor for life and how humans act.
+The narrator compares rivers to a "strong brown god" that humanity tames especially in city life, while the sea is powerful, mysterious, and filled with many discordant "voices" that embody both creative and destructive forces of time and nature beyond human control.

+In the second section, the poem transitions into an image of a ringing bell and a discussion on time and prayer.
+Images of men drowning dominate the section before giving way to a brief insight into how science and ideas on evolution separate mankind from a proper understanding of the past.
+Here, the narrator suggests that life is like "drifting wreckage" and a "boat with a slow leakage", emphasizing a sense of aimless persistence in the face of mortality and existential ambiguity.

+In the third section, the narrator invokes the Bhagavad Gita, wherein the wise creator god Krishna tells the uncertain warrior Arjuna that the divine will, and not future benefits or rewards, matters, comparing the audience to "voyagers".
+The narrator urges the audience to "fare forward" without being bound by past or future, underscoring a timeless journey of self-realization where each moment holds potential meaning.

+The fourth section is a short, sixteen-line prayer to the Virgin Mary for fishermen, sailors, and the drowned.

 The end of The Dry Salvages starts with a discussion about how people attempt to see the future through various superstitious means.
 Then the narrator tries to convince the reader that resignation about death is necessary.
-However, such resignation should be viewed as pushing the self towards redemption and the eternal life in the next world.
+Such resignation should be viewed as hinting at "the point of intersection of the timeless with time" or glimpses of the divine, leading one to become satisfied "if our temporal reversion nourish...the life of significant soil" (with a reference to East Coker in the form of "the wild thyme unseen, or the winter lightning") and pushing the self towards redemption and the eternal life in the next world.
 By acting properly, one would be able to overcome life and move towards the next world.